nogizhopaboroda/f_context/README.md

 open example.html
 ```

-If you still think there's a mismatch or don't understand why it should work, you can read [how it works](#how-it-works) before.
+If you still think there's incompliance or don't understand why it should work, you can read [how it works](#how-it-works) before.

 Disclaimer
 ----------